ADHD and Dopamine: Why Your Brain's Reward System Works Differently

 ADHD and Dopamine Dysregulation: What’s Really Going On?

 These aren’t character flaws—they’re markers of a unique internal operating system.
+They reflect how your brain assigns and processes reward value differently, not how hard you try.

 How Dopamine Dysregulation Impacts ADHD Symptoms